A Guide to Travel in Nepal- What to Take? Trip check list

 Transportation Car, Jeep, Tourist, and local bus options

-In your Nepal trip checklist read about different means of transport.
-You can take a private car or jeep and tourist bus to the major trek start point of the different trekking regions.
-We can also hire a local sharing jeep if you have a short time and make the trip shorter.
-The return trek also we can use the same means of transport till Kathmandu or Pokhara. from Pokhara to Kathmandu you can take 25 minutes flight or 6/7 hours drive by bus or by private car. the main way to get there is by driving.
-Above the Himalayas, trekking is always careful to choose the best transport options available for your travel period.
-We choose the transport means as per your package itinerary and budget also.
+We can also use the same means of transport for the return trek to Kathmandu or Pokhara.
+From Pokhara to Kathmandu, you can take 25 25-minute flight or 6/7 hours drive by bus or private car.
+The primary way to get there is by driving.
+Above the Himalayas, Trekking is always careful to choose the best transport options available for your travel period.
+We choose the transport means as per your package itinerary and budget.

 Flight Options

-Most of the local towns are connected with flights to start your trek.
-We can also take a flight to Pokhara and start the trek from there. another business small local town is Lukla. which is a small Sherpa village, is located at an altitude of 2800 meters above sea level.
-Kathmandu to Lukla flight offers you spectacular views of the 18 highest peaks, and interestingly, four of them lie above the altitude of 8000 meters.
-It is about 35 minutes flight from Kathmandu. however in the busy season time flights are diverting from Ramechhap to Lukla, To get to Ramechhap you need to drive for 4 hours.
-We will take you to the airport and back to the hotel by private transport 2 times for the trip.
+Kathmandu to Lukla flight offers spectacular views of the 18 highest peaks, and interestingly, four lie above an altitude of 8000 meters.
+It is about 35 minutes flight from Kathmandu.
+However, in the busy season, flights divert from Ramechhap to Lukla.
+To get to Ramechhap, you need to drive for 4 hours.
+We will take you to the airport and back to the hotel by private transport two times for the trip.

 Flight delay/cancelation and changes in the itinerary: